-The RAD $H_2O$ is an accessory to the RAD7 that enables you to measure radon in water over a concentration range of from less than 10 pCi/L to greater than 400,000 pCi/L. By diluting your sample, or by waiting for sample decay, you can extend the method's upper range to any concentration.
+The RAD H2O is an accessory to the RAD7 that enables you to measure radon in water over a concentration range of from less than 10 pCi/L to greater than 400,000 pCi/L. The lower limit of detection is less than 10 pCi/ L. By diluting your sample, or by waiting for sample decay, you can extend the method's upper range to any concentration.

 The equipment is portable and battery operated, and the measurement is fast.
 You can have an accurate reading of radon in water within an hour of taking the sample.
-The RAD $H_2O$ gives results after a 30 minutes analysis with a sensitivity that matches or exceeds that of liquid scintillation methods.
+The RAD H2O gives results after 30 minutes analysis with a sensitivity that matches or exceeds that of liquid scintillation methods.
 The method is simple and straightforward.
 There are no harmful chemicals to use.
 Once the procedure becomes familiar and well understood it will produce accurate results with minimal effort.

 It is assumed that the user has a good, working knowledge of the RAD7.
-If both the RAD7 and the RAD $H_2O$ are new to the user, then time should be spent learning how to make good measurements of radon in air with the RAD7 before embarking on radon in water measurements.
-Instructions for RAD7 operation with the RAD $H_2O$ are given in this manual but, for more detail about the instrument and its use, the reader is referred to the RAD7 manual.
+If both the RAD7 and the RAD H2O are new to the user, then time should be spent learning how to make good measurements of radon in air with the RAD7 before embarking on radon in water measurements.
+Instructions for RAD7 operation with the RAD H2O are given in this manual but, for more detail about the instrument and its use, the reader is referred to the RAD7 manual.

-Grateful acknowledgment is made of the significant contribution to this manual by Stephen Shefsky, who wrote most of the original NITON RAD H2O manual, much of which is incorporated in this version.
+Grateful acknowledgment is made of the significant contribution to this manual by Stephen Shefsky, who wrote most of the original NITON RAD-H2O manual, much of which is incorporated in this version.
 However, all responsibility for the content now rests with DURRIDGE Company.

-TABLE OF CONTENTS
+CONTENTS